skesamsetty/sql-challenge/README.md

 As part of this analysis, I have created 6 new tables:
 3 master tables
-- employee - Holds the list of employees and employee infomration like title, date of birth, hire date, etc
+- Employee : Holds the list of employees and employee infomration like title, date of birth, hire date, etc.
-- title - Holds the list of titles in the company and the corresponding codes.
+- Title : Holds the list of titles in the company and the corresponding codes.
-- department
+- Department : Holds the list of departments in the company and the department IDs.

-3 fact tables (department )
+3 fact tables
+ - Employee Salary : Holds the employee's salary data.
+ - Department Employee : Holds the list of employees of each department.
+ - Department Manager : Holds the managers of each department.

 To access the data from jupyter notebook, one needs configure username and password in a "config.py" file and save it in the folder "code".
 Just add 2 lines as below:

     username='username'
     password='password'

+Based on the analysis done as part of Jupyter notebook, we can see

+- Most common salary range of employees to be between 40,000 USD and 50,000 USD.
+- there are 7 job titles in the company with the average salary of Staff and Senior Staff being almost same.